Transgender history: Thailand

-Some (especially Thai) scholars identify the third- and fourth genders documented in the Tipitaka with the kathoey, a third-gender category which was already a part of traditional Thai and Khmer culture by that the time that scripture was composed about 2100 years ago.
+Some (especially Thai) scholars identify the third- and fourth-gender categories documented in the Tipitaka with the kathoey, a third-gender category that was already part of traditional Thai and Khmer culture by the time the scripture was composed about 2100 years ago.
 Some (especially Thai) Buddhists say Ananda (Buddha's cousin and attendant) was born a kathoey/transgender in many previous lives, but that it was to expiate for a past misdeed.

-The category of kathoey was historically open to male-assigned, female-assigned and intersex people.
+The category of kathoey was historically open to male-assigned, female-assigned, and intersex people.
 Since the 1970s, the term has come to be used (by others) to denote mainly male-assigned transvestites or trans women, the latter of whom usually refer to themselves simply as phuying ("women"); a minority refer to themselves as phuying praphet song ("second-type women") or sao praphet song ("second-type females"), and only very few refer to themselves as kathoey.
 Kathoey is often rendered into English as "ladyboy".

 Thailand has become a center for performing sex reassignment surgery, and now performs more than any other country.
 In 2015, the government proposed recognizing third-gender people in the constitution, but instead only retained personal protections regardless of phet ("sex") which was interpreted to include trans people; a third gender is not recognized on identity documents.